banner image

 The bone profile blood test monitors a range of bone conditions, as well as diseases that are not directly related to the bones.
 When ordering a self-test, it is important to be aware of the key minerals that help in developing a bone profile.
 The test includes the following four key minerals, along with their normal reference ranges:

-• Alkaline phosphatase (ALP): This enzyme is present in liver and bone cells and helps detect liver diseases and bone disorders.
+• Alkaline phosphatase (ALP): This enzyme is present in liver cells and bone and incorporates in diagnosing liver diseases and bone disorders accurately.
+30-130 u/L is the normal enzyme range for adults.

 The bone profile is also useful for testing globulin, total proteins, and urea levels.